 Si quisiera consultar a uno de nuestros abogadoas para mas información Contáctenos

 China is distant not only geographically, but in nearly every sense of the word.
 The rules of American business and law do not apply there.
-Yet China holds too much economic potential to simply dismiss her.
-More and more, American businesses are turning to China for production, for investment capital, and for a new and vast market for American-produced products.
+Yet China holds too much economic potential to simply dismiss.
+Many American businesses are turning to China for production, investment capital, and new and vast markets for American-produced products.
 Previously, only the largest American companies pursued these opportunities.
 It is our mission to open these avenues to all businesses.

 Buying a Company In China

 Buying a company in China is complicated and, depending on the industry, not always possible.
-We help clients understand the hidden costs and pitfalls of purchasing a Chinese company, help them to understand how to get money in or out of the country, and all aspects of ownership transition.
+We help clients understand the hidden costs and challenges of purchasing a Chinese company, including all aspects of ownership transition and how to transfer money in and out of the country.

 Setting Up a Business In China

 The ability to establish a presence in China has been greatly expanded, but the process remains difficult, time consuming, and expensive.
-We help clients understand the value of establishing a Chinese office and understand the process for doing so.
+We help clients understand the process and the value of establishing a Chinese office.

 More companies and entrepreneurs are seeking initial investment capital from China, which has a surplus of such funds.
 One program to facilitate the meeting of the available foreign investors with American businesses in need of capital is the EB5 Visa program.
-We assist Chinese nationals assessing the benefits of the EB5 program, and assist them with their legal needs if they choose to take advantage of it.
+We assist Chinese nationals assessing the benefits of the EB5 program as well as their legal needs if they choose to take advantage of it.
 We also assist American businesses hoping to capture some of that capital.

 We help clients understand how both the American and Chinese governments treat products as they leave one port to another.
 We identify whether there are any product-specific restrictions, taxes, or compliances issues.